pulumi-demos/examples/yaml/k8s-guestbook-app-yaml/README.md

   - This stack (e.g. `dev`) needs to match the stack name for the base K8s stack.
 - `pulumi config set org ORGANIZATION`
   - Where *ORGANIZATION* is the name of the org in which the base K8s stack is launched.
-- `pulumi config set eksProject guestbook-base-eks-infra-py`
+- `pulumi config set k8sProject aws-eks-base-infra-py`
-  - Use `guestbook-base-eks-infra-cs` if deploying on the C# example as the base.
+  - You can use any of the "base infra" projects in this repo or any K8s project that deploys a K8s cluster and outputs `kubeconfig`.

 # Launch and Use
 ## Prepare the GuestBook Service Project